gsarti/parallel-computing/Assignments/ex03/README.md

 | 40          | 0.06                   |
 > Table 1: Results of Assignment 3.

 From the results we can observe that OpenMP and MPI seem to have roughly the same speed up to 20 processes/threads.
-After that, OMP performances stall around 0.13 seconds while MPI performances keep going down until 0.06 seconds at 40 processes.
-This comes as a surprise, since I expected OpenMP to outperform MPI given the internode communication time.
+After that MPI performances keep going down, reaching 0.06 seconds at 40 processes.

-This result is probably due to the fact that OpenMP is not exploit fully the 40 processors and is probably running on a single 20-node machine, which doesn't allow the performances to improve since each core cannot handle multiple threads efficiently.

-The best results would be obtained by exploiting a hybrid approach using both OpenMP and MPI.
+An even better result may be obtained by exploiting a hybrid approach using both OpenMP for intra-node multithreading and MPI for inter-node communication, since could possibly reduce the execution time by avoiding unnecessary MPI-communications inside nodes.
+However, there are multiple factors including topology of the system and type of approach used to carry out multilevel parallelism (e.g. Hybrid master-only, Overlapping communication and computations) that influence the effectiveness of the latter.
+Often, a pure MPI approach may still be faster.
+Source: [this interesting Stanford tutorial](http://mc.stanford.edu/cgi-bin/images/7/78/Hybrid_MPI_openMP.pdf)

 ## Reproducibility